 Gyrodactylus and Dactylogyrus are tiny flatworms that are skin and gill parasites of goldfish, koi, and other fish.
 The parasites are usually too small to be seen without a microscope.
 Fish become pale and can have skin sores with scattered hemorrhages and ulcerations.
 The death rate can be high when fish are heavily infested.
 Formalin or praziquantel are the treatments most often used for these infestations, and quarantine is a good practice to help prevent introduction of these parasites into a healthy environment.

-As mentioned above, there are some saltwater parasites (Neobenedinia and related capsalid parasites) that have a similar effect as Gyrodactylus and Dactylogyrus do in freshwater fish.
+Some saltwater parasites (Neobenedinia and related capsalid parasites) that have a similar effect as Gyrodactylus and Dactylogyrus do in freshwater fish.
 The marine organisms can be more virulent, however, because they are much larger and therefore can cause more damage to the fish.
 They also lay very sticky eggs that can be easily spread by nets or other objects to uninfected systems.
-Praziquantel is an effective treatment for the adults, but reinfection remains a threat if eggs have been released into the system.
+Praziquantel is an effective treatment for adult ornamental fish (not for food fish).
+Reinfection remains a threat if eggs have been released into the system.